Sega Mega Drive - Sega games (GEN) - Play Sega games online

 By the end of 1994, when 32-bit systems began to be released, Genesis sold 29 million units worldwide, and by the end of the console's life cycle, this number had increased to approximately 40 million.
 The console and games for it continue to be popular among fans, collectors , game music lovers, retrogamers, emulator users, as well as among the fan translation community.
 Replicas of the console are currently being produced by third parties, and there is also a community of homebrew developers developing new games for the system.
 Many of the games in the Mega Drive's game library have been re-released or ported to other platforms and are available for download through online services such as the Wii Virtual Console, Xbox Live Arcade, PlayStation Network and Steam.

 In the early 1980s, Sega Enterprises, Inc., then a subsidiary of Gulf & Western, was one of the top five arcade game companies operating in the United States; its revenue by that time reached 214 million dollars.
 The downturn in the arcade video game market that began in 1982 hurt the company and forced Gulf & Western to sell its North American arcade game division and the rights to create them to Bally Manufacturing.
 Seeing the downturn in the company's business, Gulf & Western executives asked Sega President Hayao Nakayama for help.
 Nakayama felt that with many years of experience working on arcade machines, the development of the home console market, which was in its infancy at that time, was necessary.
 Nakayama obtained permission to start the corresponding project, which led to the creation in July 1983 of the first home gaming system called the SG-1000.
 It was not a success with consumers and was replaced by the Sega Mark III two years later.
-In the meantime, Gulf & Western began closing its third-party divisions after the death of founder Charles Bludhorn, so in 1984 Nakayama and former Sega chief executive David Rosen bought out the Sega Enterprises, Inc. division. sponsored by CSK Corporation, a well-known Japanese software development company.
-After that, Nakayama was appointed as the chief executive of the new Sega Enterprises, Ltd. Western began shutting down its third-party divisions following the death of founder Charles Bludhorn, so in 1984 Nakayama and former Sega chief executive David Rosen bought out the Sega Enterprises, Inc. division. sponsored by CSK Corporation, a well-known Japanese software development company.
-After that, Nakayama was appointed as the chief executive of the new Sega Enterprises, Ltd. Western began shutting down its third-party divisions following the death of founder Charles Bludhorn, so in 1984 Nakayama and former Sega chief executive David Rosen bought out the Sega Enterprises, Inc. division. sponsored by CSK Corporation, a well-known Japanese software development company.
+In the meantime, Gulf & Western had begun to shut down its third-party divisions following the death of founder Charles Bludhorn, so in 1984 Nakayama and former Sega executive David Rosen bought out the Sega Enterprises, Inc. division. sponsored by CSK Corporation, a renowned Japanese software development company.
+After that, Nakayama was appointed as the chief executive of the new Sega Enterprises, Ltd. Western began shutting down its third-party divisions following the death of founder Charles Bludhorn, so in 1984 Nakayama and former Sega chief executive David Rosen bought out the Sega Enterprises, Inc. division. sponsored by CSK Corporation, a renowned Japanese software development company.
+After that, Nakayama was appointed as the chief executive of the new Sega Enterprises, Ltd. Western began shutting down its third-party divisions following the death of founder Charles Bludhorn, so in 1984 Nakayama and former Sega chief executive David Rosen bought out the Sega Enterprises, Inc. division. sponsored by CSK Corporation, a renowned Japanese software development company.
 After that, Nakayama was appointed as the chief executive of the new Sega Enterprises, Ltd.

 In 1986, Sega released the Mark III in North America as the Sega Master System.
 A European release followed the following year.
-Although the Master System was successful in Europe and later in Brazil, it did not generate significant interest in the Japanese and US markets, which were dominated by Nintendo by the mid-1980s.
-Sega continued to have difficulty penetrating the home console market, and a research team led by Masami Ishikawa began development of the Master System's successor console almost as soon as it went on sale.
+While the Master System was successful in Europe and later in Brazil, it did not generate significant interest in the Japanese and US markets, which were dominated by Nintendo by the mid-1980s.
+Sega continued to have difficulty penetrating the home console market, and a research team led by Masami Ishikawa began developing the Master System's successor console almost as soon as it went on sale.
 In 1987, Sega faced a new threat to its business - a large Japanese company, NEC, released its new PC Engine system with a significant advertising campaign.
 To remain competitive, Ishikawa and his staff decided to introduce a 16-bit microprocessor into their new system, and the system architecture was based on the Sega System 16 arcade machine.
 The console under development was announced in the Japanese gaming magazine Beep!, where it was designated under the heading Mark V, but Sega felt that a stronger name was needed in this case.
 After considering more than 300 options, the company settled on the name Mega Drive.
 In the US, the console's name was changed to Genesis.
 The reason for this change has not been definitively established, but is suspected to be trademark registration issues.
 After considering more than 300 options, the company settled on the name Mega Drive.
 In the US, the console's name was changed to Genesis.
 The reason for this change has not been definitively established, but is suspected to be trademark registration issues.
 After considering more than 300 options, the company settled on the name Mega Drive.
 In the US, the console's name was changed to Genesis.
 The reason for this change has not been definitively established, but is suspected to be trademark registration issues.

 Sega Mega Drive (Sega) already in Russia

-In 1994, Sega decided to enter the Russian market, but it was decided to move away from the distribution format through its own representative offices, and therefore, in order to distribute the set-top box, cooperation was concluded with the Nissho Iwai trading house, which at that time had already been operating in Russia for more than 30 years and it was possible to buy Sega .
+In 1994, Sega decided to enter the Russian market, but it was decided to move away from the distribution format through its own representative offices, and therefore, to distribute the set-top box, cooperation was concluded with the Nissho Iwai trading house, which at that time had already been working in Russia for more than 30 years and it was possible to buy Sega .
 However, Nissho Iwai later entered into an agreement with Forrus, which agreed to take over the distribution of Sega consoles, and create its own dealer network.
 As a result, Nissho Iwai bought products from Sega, and resold them to Forrus .

 With game cartridges for Sega , the situation in the post-Soviet space was better than that of Dendy, since their content was in most cases not touched, but they were produced and sold illegally.
 There was also a special module for Mega Drive - Mega Key, which converted all regional formats (PAL, NTSC, etc.) to PAL, thus making it possible to play any Sega games , no matter where they are were made.
 In most later fakes, this module was already built in and access to the switches was carried out on the back of the set-top box or through the open compartment of the system connector.